-Under policy by the Oklahoma State Regents for Higher Education, a resident of Oklahoma is defined as one who has lived continuously in Oklahoma for at least 12 months as a permanent resident and not merely as a student.
-The residence of a dependent student is that of his/her parents or guardian unless documentation can be provided otherwise.
+Under policy by the Oklahoma State Regents for Higher Education, unless a student is (a) 24 years of age as of January 1 of the year enrolled by (b) married or (c) providing more than 50% of the financial support of at least 1 child, the student is considered a dependent.
+The residence of a dependent student is that of his/her parent or guardian.
+A resident of Oklahoma is defined as one who has lived continuously in Oklahoma for at least 12 months as a permanent resident and not merely as a student.
 (Note: An individual previously classified as a resident of Oklahoma shall not be reclassified as a nonresident until 12 months after having left Oklahoma to live in another state.)